Police area: History

 The Metropolitan Police District was the first example of a police area.
 Police areas were introduced with the passage of the Police Act 1964 and Police (Scotland) Act 1967, when a number of small (mainly county borough) police forces were merged with county ones.

 The current system of police areas in England and Wales is set out by Section 1 of the Police Act 1996.

-There are 43 police areas in England and Wales, most of which are defined by Schedule 1 of the 1996 act.
+There are 43 police areas in England and Wales, 41 are defined by Schedule 1 of the 1996 act, with 39 in England and 4 in Wales.
 They may be altered by order of the Home Secretary.
-The two other areas, the Metropolitan Police District and the City of London police area, are defined by Section 76 of the London Government Act 1963 and the City of London Police Act 1839 respectively.
+While the two other areas stated in the 1996 act, the Metropolitan Police District and the City of London police area, are defined by earlier legislation, Section 76 of the London Government Act 1963 and the City of London Police Act 1839 respectively.

 Northern Ireland and Scotland each have only one territorial police force: the Police Service of Northern Ireland (PSNI) and Police Service of Scotland.